KTT F2 vs. Gazzew U4Tx

 Overview

 When it comes to choosing a mechanical keyboard switch, the KTT F2 linear switch and the Gazzew U4Tx tactile switch stand out as excellent options.
 The F2 switches are known for their distinct hollow sound signature, providing a unique auditory experience while typing.
-With a medium-light weightiness and lightly textured feel, the F2 switches offer a comfortable and tactile typing experience.
-On the other hand, the U4Tx switches marry the best of both worlds with a refined sound profile that combines a deep "thock" when bottoming out and a whisper-quiet topping out.
+With a medium-light weight and lightly textured feel, the F2 switches offer a comfortable and tactile typing experience.
+On the other hand, the U4Tx switches marry the best of both worlds with a refined sound profile that combines a deep thock when bottoming out and a whisper-quiet topping out.
 The sharp tactile bump of the U4Tx ensures a luxurious typing experience.
-While the F2 switches are categorized as ['Feathery', 'Mild', 'Neutral', 'Subdued', 'Subtle'], the U4Tx switches fall in the ['Bassy', 'Muted', 'Sharp'] category.
-However, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+While the F2 switches are categorized as feathery, mild, neutral, subdued, or subtle, the U4Tx switches fall into the basy, muted, or sharp category.
+However, let's dive a bit deeper beyond generalities so you can make the best decision for your switch preferences.

 By the numbers